Epic Systems

 Epic Systems Corporation is an American privately held healthcare software company based in Verona, Wisconsin.
 Founded in 1979, it develops large-scale software systems for electronic health records.
 It is the largest electronic health records vendor by market share.
-According to the company, more than 305 million patients have an electronic record in Epic.
+According to the company, more than 325 million patients have an electronic record in Epic.

 History

 Epic was founded in 1979 by Judith Faulkner with a $70,000 investment.
-While getting her Master's degree, Faulkner took a course on computing in medicine under Dr. Warner Slack.
+While getting her master's degree, Faulkner took a course on computing in medicine under Dr. Warner Slack.
 She was tasked with developing a system to keep track of patient information.
 In 1979, shortly after receiving her master's degree, Faulkner co-founded Human Services Computing, with Dr. John Greist.

 Originally headquartered in Madison, Wisconsin, Epic moved its headquarters to a large campus in the suburb of Verona, Wisconsin in 2005, where it employs 13,000 people as of 2023.
-The campus has themed areas/buildings, such as a castle-like structure, a shipwreck-themed building, a "Wizard Campus" that appears to be inspired by J.K.
+Referred to by signage as "Epic Intergalactic Headquarters," the campus has themed areas/buildings, such as a castle-like structure, a shipwreck-themed building, a "Wizard Campus" that appears to be inspired by J.K.
 Rowling's Harry Potter, and a dining facility designed to mimic London King's Cross railway station.

 As of 2024, the company was in the sixth phase of campus expansion with six new buildings each planned to contain as many as 400 offices.
 The company also has offices in Bristol, UK; 's-Hertogenbosch, Netherlands; Dubai, United Arab Emirates; Dhahran, Saudi Arabia; Helsinki, Finland; Melbourne, Australia; Singapore; Trondheim, Norway; and Søborg, Denmark.
+In January 2025, North Somerset Council approved Epic Systems’ plans to build a 90-acre European headquarters campus on green belt land near Long Ashton, west of Bristol.

 From the late 2010s Epic expanded into the European market, selling their systems to countries with universal healthcare including the United Kingdom, Denmark, Finland and Norway.
 There has been significant controversy around the implementations of these systems.

+Epic Systems intended to have employees return to work on-campus during the COVID-19 pandemic in 2020, but the plan was abandoned following criticism and as of December 2020, employees were still able to work from home.
+As of January 2022, Epic employees were required to work in the office almost daily and are given 10 "half-and-half days" (5 days, recorded in increments of 0.5) for remote work annually.